zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T02_Lab_Mod02_Deploying Database Instances in Azure.md

 1. In the **Response Messages** section, click the **Try it out!** button.

-1. Review the results of the request.
+1. Review the results of the request (the results should include 50 items).

 1. Back on the **Swagger UI** homepage, click **GET/Documents**.

 1. Locate the **Response Messages** section.
 Click the **Try it out!** button.

-1. Review the results of the request.
+1. Review the results of the request (the results should include 52 items).

 1. Close the new browser tab and return to the browser tab displaying the Azure portal.